dylansti02/python_data_project/README.md

 ## Tools I used

-- Python:
-    - The first "real" programming language I've learned, for those who don't like to count R. Libraries used included Pandas for data analysis, matplotlib and Seaborn for visualizations, and scipy/numpy for some more robust analysis.
+- Python:  Scripting language used for data import, cleanup, wrangling, and visualization

 - Jupyter Notebooks:  Tool used for running python scripts in small pieces.

-- Visual Studio Code:  The first proper IDE I've used, for executing python scripts.
+- Visual Studio Code:  IDE for executing python scripts inside of Jupyter notebooks

 - Git and Github:  For version control and easy publishing of work.